 Image by Bleue Liverpool

-Romi Ron Morrison is an interdisciplinary artist, scholar, and educator.
-Their work investigates the personal, political, ideological, and spatial boundaries of race, gender, and social infrastructure within digital technologies.
+Romi Ron Morrison is a rigorously undisciplined artist and scholar.
+Their work investigates the personal, political, ideological, and spatial boundaries of race, gender, and social infrastructures within digital technologies.
 Using maps, data, sound, performance, and video, their installations center Black diasporic technologies that challenge the demands of an increasingly quantified world—reducing land into property, people into digits, and knowledge into data.
 Their current projects explore theories of Black Computational Thought, entropy, and forms of kinship that thrive in the face of uncertainty and unpredictability.

 Romi has exhibited work and given talks at numerous exhibitions, conferences, and workshops around the world including Transmediale (Berlin), The Kitchen (New York), ALT_CPH Biennial (Copenhagen), the American Institute of Architects (New York), Museum of Contemporary Art (Chicago), Haus der Kulturen der Welt (Berlin), Queens Museum (New York), and the Walker Museum of Art.
 They have been in residence at Eyebeam Center for Art + Technology, The School for Poetic Computation, and The Joan Mitchell Foundation.
 Their writing has appeared in publications by MIT Press, University of California Press, Catalyst: Feminism, Theory, Technoscience, and Logic(s) Magazine.